ckfaber/Mirzadeh_Cal/README.md

 ## Workflow:
 #### 1) Cal_Clean
 Tidies and computes hourly bins (for time-series plots) and photoperiod-averaged data frames (for summary boxplots).
+Assumes a 12/12 light/dark cycle with lights off at 18:00.
+To ensure each day has a full 24-hours (for photo-period averaging and boxplots), this script also trims the data to always start and stop at 18:00.

 - Required Inputs:
 ``` R
 # Assumes file-naming convention of: yyyy-mm-dd_runID.csv